The Prayer I Couldn't Say

 So I just sat there.
 And then the tears came.

-I cried for the conversations I'd never have with her again.
-I cried for the advice I'd never get, the hugs I'd never feel, the way she'd never again answer the phone with that excited voice when she saw my name on the caller ID.
+I cried for the advice I would never get, the hugs I would never feel, the way she would never again answer the phone with that excited voice when she saw my name on the caller ID.

-I cried because I felt guilty for being angry that she left.
-I cried because I felt selfish for wanting her back.
 I cried because grief is exhausting and I was tired of being tired.

 And somewhere in the middle of that messy, wordless breakdown, I realized something profound: This was my prayer.